CodingTillIDrop55/bus32120-final-week-project-repo/README.md

 # bus32120-final-week-project-repo
 This repo houses the final project code and materials for Group 23.
 The repo will have housed within it all the Python EDA as well as the SQL queries we used.
+It also houses our final presentation which runs down our findings from the EDA and Regression Analysis.